strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 If installed, the Documentation plugin will inspect content types and routes found on all APIs in your project and any plugin specified in the configuration.
 The plugin will then programmatically generate documentation to match the [OpenAPI specification](https://swagger.io/specification/).
 The Documentation plugin generates the [paths objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#paths-object) and [schema objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#schema-object) and converts all Strapi types to [OpenAPI data types](https://swagger.io/docs/specification/data-models/data-types/).

+The generated documentation can be found in your app: `src/extensions/documentation/documentation/<version>/full_documentation.json`

 ## Installation

 To install the plugin run following command in your terminal: